otto1999haertel/FuelDistanceCalculator/README.md

 - to update the bootstrap design run 'libman restore' in the FuelDistanceCalculator folder on your machine

 # Build
-- appsettings.Development.json need to be in FuelDistanceCalculator
+- appsettings.Development.json (with tankerkoenig API Key) need to be in FuelDistanceCalculator
-- appsettings.json need to be in FuelDistanceCalculator
+- appsettings.json (with tankerkoenig API Key)  need to be in FuelDistanceCalculator

 # Building local
 - copy/ create localhost certificates (*.cert/ *.key) to nginx/certs